 The first quick and easy ingredient upgrade was the tortillas.
 Rather than use flour or corn tortillas, I went with Siete Foods grain-free tortillas - if you haven't tried them yet, they're an absolute must (you can find them in the refrigerated section at Whole Foods).
-If you follow my instagram stories, you've probably seen me using these tortillas all the time for my go-to lunch (breakfast tacos!
-Tip: char the tortillas over an open flame first).
 Next up was the enchilada sauce.
 I checked out every packaged sauce at the grocery store and just couldn't get behind the ingredients, so I figured why not make the tomatillo sauce from scratch.
 You guys.
 SO worth it!
 It doesn't take much extra time at all and it really brings the enchiladas to another level.
 Never bought tomatillos before?
 This is what they look like...

 For the Roasted Tomatillo Sauce:

 1 jalapeño, halved and seeded (or you can leave the seeds if you want a spicier sauce)

 1 package Siete Foods almond flour tortillas (8 tortillas)